-- Retail items (including inners or cartons if you intend them for retail sale as intact units) will be bar coded with EAN-13 bar codes containing GTIN-13 numbers.
+- Consumer units (including inners or cartons if you intend them for retail sale as intact units) will be bar coded with EAN-13 bar codes containing GTIN-13 numbers.
 See Sections 8, 9 and 10 pp. 13-16. - Cartons identified with GTIN-14 numbers and requiring no additional information such as use-by dates in the bar code should be bar coded with Interleaved Two of Five (ITF-14) bar codes.
-See Sections 8 and 10 pp. 13, 18-20. - Cartons identified with GTIN-14 numbers that require additional information such as use-by dates in the bar code must be bar coded with GS1-128 bar code.
-See Sections 8 and 10 pp. 13, 21-23. - Inners may be bar coded with any of the bar codes mentioned above, or with none, as decided between you and your customers. - Pallets (and any unit used as a logistics unit) should be bar coded with a GS1-128 bar code.
-See Section 10 pp. 24-26.
+See Section 8 pg13 and Section10 pp.17-20. - Cartons identified with GTIN-14 numbers that require additional information such as use-by dates in the bar code must be bar coded with GS1-128 bar code.
+See Section 8 pg13 and Section10 pp. 21-23. - Inners may be bar coded with any of the bar codes mentioned above, or with none, as decided between you and your customers. - Pallets (and any unit used as a logistics unit) should be bar coded with a GS1-128 bar code.
+See Section 11 pp. 24-26.